zakhida1/-Final-Coursework-Project/README.md

 #Objectives:
 Let users create,view update and delete tasks

 Provide simple CLI

 Store tasks in a file for data persistence

-Check for valid input to prevent errors
+Check for valid input to prevent ERROR

 Generate a summary report of tasks

 Allow importing and exporting tasks in different formaT